vianalin13/recipehub/DEVELOPMENT.md

 2025-07-23
 - Fixed test error in  `tests/register.spec.ts` by running tests in serial mode.
 - **Reflection:** Running E2E tests in serial is not best practice for large-scale projects, but for now it ensures my tests are reliable and my features are covered.
 In the future, I plan to refactor for full parallel safety using per-test unique data and cleanup.

+2025-07-25
+- **Reflection:** Spent significant time working on Playwright E2E tests for recipe creation, but realized this was premature.
+E2E testing is more valuable when the UI is complete and stable.
+At this development stage, focusing on Jest unit tests provides better ROI and faster feedback cycles.

+2025-07-26
+- Implemented backend and basic frontend for recipe editing functionality
+  - API Route for PUT - (`src/app/api/recipes/[id]/route.ts`)
+  - Server Component: Recipe detail page (`src/app/recipe/[id]/page.tsx`) with server-side authentication and author verification
+  - Client Component: Edit button (`src/app/recipe/[id]/EditButton.tsx`)
+  - Edit Form: (`src/app/recipe/[id]/edit/page.tsx`)
+- **Reflection:** The create and edit forms share a significant amount of code.
+While backend optimization (shared validation, auth helpers) is valuable, frontend abstraction can reduce readability.
+Each page has specific needs, so keeping forms similar but separate maintains clarity over cleverness.
+Sometimes readable code is preferable to overly abstracted solutions.

 ---